panndda/SQL-murder-mystery/Story.md

 ```
 ![5](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/5.PNG)

-The above query affirmed that Annabel checked in at 16:00 and checked out at 17:00.
+The above query ad output affirmed that Annabel checked in at 16:00 and checked out at 17:00.

+*
 * The next task is to get the list of people that were in the gym at the same time time with Annabel,
 ```sql
 Select *, case when check_in_time >= 1600 or check_out_time >= 1600 then 'in'